digama0/mm0/mm0-rs/mmc.md

 Functions and procedures in global scope can be forward referenced, but only within a single call to the MMC compiler.
 If compilation is done in stages then functions must be declared before use, like in C. This is done by writing `(proc/func (foo params : returns))` with no `body` component.

 The difference between `func` and `proc` is that a `func` is a *pure* function, in the mathematical sense.
 In previous sections we have indicated how language features like mutation are modelled functionally using parameters that are passed in a "local state monad", and the MMC compiler will generate a function in the logic that represents the behavior of the imperative program, without changing the generated code at all.
-The equality capture operation `h := {x := e}` only works when `e` is a pure expression, which includes function calls but not procedure calls.
+The equality capture operation `(x h) := (sn e)` only works when `e` is a pure expression, which includes function calls but not procedure calls.
 Almost everything in MMC has a pure functional equivalent; the main source of impurity is IO (and other `proc`s).

 Because functions can be forward declared and forward referenced, they can be mutually recursive.
 If the call graph is not acyclic, then, similarly to labeled blocks, they must be annotated with a `(variant x)` or `(variant x < bound)` directive, which goes at the beginning of the function before any statements.
 The variables `x` and `bound` must be passed between all functions in the cycle, and `bound` must remain fixed while `x` decreases/increases on each call (depending on the orientation of the variant).